dongjh20/MCCT/README.md

 ![](https://img.shields.io/badge/SCANeR_Studio-FA7343?style=for-the-badge)

-# SICity
+# MTwinCity

-In this project, we present several experiments done with the Intelligent and Connected Vehicles Lab's Scaled Intelligent City (THICV SICity) to demonstrate its capabilities.
+In this project, we present several experiments done with the Intelligent and Connected Vehicles Lab's Mixed Digital Twin City ( THICV MTwinCity) to demonstrate its capabilities and the effectiveness of the Mixed Digital Twin concept (mixedDT).

-## The notion of IDT
+## The notion of mixedDT
-The SICity is a implementation example of the Integrated Digital Twin (IDT), which is a further extension of the classic Digital Twin (DT) concept.
+The MTwinCity is a implementation example of the mixedDT, which is a further extension of the classic Digital Twin (DT) concept.

 The schematic diagram of the classic DT is as follows.

 <img src="Resources/dt-architecture.png" align="center" width="95%"/>

-The schematic diagram of the proposed IDT is as follows.
+The schematic diagram of the proposed mixedDT is as follows.

 <img src="Resources/IDT-architecture.png" align="center" width="95%"/>

 ## The architecture of the SICity

-The architecture of the SICity is as follows, which has a good correspondence with the IDT architecture.
+The architecture of the MTwinCity is as follows, which has a good correspondence with the mixedDT architecture.

 <img src="Resources/SICity-framework.png" align="center" width="95%"/>

 ## Platoon experiment with mixed types of vehicles

-### Mixing physical vehicles and virtual vehicles
+### Mixing physical miniature vehicles and virtual vehicles

 #### The formation of the platoon for experiment 1 is shown below.